Sophie-ranj/Airbnb-Dashboard-using-Tableau/README.md

 #### Insight

-The prices saw a steady rise from the months 'January' to 'March' and again after 'November'.
-This could be due to the general perception of favourable weather conditions for tourists coming to Seatle from January to March or due to a higher frequency of leisure activities or events occurring between these months leading to increased demands and thus higher prices.
+The prices saw a steady rise from months 'January' to 'March' and again after 'November'.
+This could be due to the general perception of favourable weather conditions for tourists coming to Seattle from January to March or due to a higher frequency of leisure activities or events occurring between these months leading to increased demands and thus higher prices.

 Also, the period after November might coincide with winter vacations, Christmas and a general holiday season again leading to an increased demand and thus higher Airbnb prices overall.